 Obtain necessary licenses and permits: Depending on the type of products or services you plan to sell, you may need to obtain certain licenses and permits.
 For example, if you’re selling food products, you’ll need to register with the Food Safety and Standards Authority of India.

 Set up your website: Once your business is registered and you have obtained any necessary licenses and permits, you can start setting up your ecommerce website.
 You will need to choose a domain name, select a hosting service, and design and develop your website.
-You can either use an ecommerce platform like Shopify, Magento, or Bigcommerce, or hire ecommerce website design company in kerala to build a custom website.
+You can either use an ecommerce platform like Shopify, Magento, or Bigcommerce, or hire ecommerce website development company in kerala to build a custom website.

 Market your products or services: After your website is up and running, it’s important to start marketing your products or services to attract customers.
 This can be done through social media marketing, Google AdWords, influencer marketing, email marketing, and other digital marketing techniques.